 - Certify that web-time hours submitted to payroll are accurate.

 - Have an interview and hiring process documented so communication is smooth and professional and produces the desired result.

 - Summer employment

 Students are eligible to work in the summer if they are enrolled in classes for the ensuing fall semester.
-Student may not be included in the student payroll once they have graduated or if they are not registered for fall classes.
+Incoming freshmen cannot work on campus until they are registered for classes, which usually happens around early August.
+Students may not be included in the student payroll once they have graduated or if they are not registered for fall classes.